shivamkansal100/hello-world/README.md

 # hello-world
-coantain=s starter code for the project
+coantain=s starter code for the project.